bsmith89/snakemake-boise/README.md

 >
 > Update your other rules to include the relevant scripts as inputs.

+(Final snakefile: `cp .extra/Snakefile.3 Snakefile`)

 # Conclusion [1 minutes]

 I hope that I've convinced you of the value of _Snakemake_ for data analysis.
-What I have shown you today is only the absolute basics of functionality.
+What I have shown you today barely scratches the surface of _Snakemake_ functionality;
-_Snakemake_ is capable of much much more, and I encourage you to check out the website.
+I encourage you to check out the website.
-For me though, the biggest benefit is in what we went over today:
-I can forget about script names and intermediate steps, and I can focus on the output files that I want.
+In my experience, though, the topics we've gone over today already provide 90% of the benefit: we can forget about script names and intermediate steps, and focus instead on the output files that we want.
 This 'imperative' approach to analysis pipelines has transformed the way I do data analysis.
-I think you will find it as useful as I have.
+I think it can do the same for you.